grain-lang/grain/stdlib/pervasives.md

 ```

 Converts the given operand to a string.
-Provides a better representation of data types if those types are exported from the module.
+Provides a better representation of data types if those types are exposed from the module.

 Parameters: